 We provide liquidity in financial products, historically with a focus on exchange-traded products (ETPs).
 ETPs are baskets of securities made up of shares, bonds, commodities or alternative products.
 ETPs often track indices and, unlike most mutual funds, can be traded throughout the day on trading venues.
 We do this globally, enabling investors to buy and sell ETPs efficiently by quoting bid and ask prices under virtually all market circumstances.
-In 2019 we continued our work to further diversify our market making activities into other asset classes, like Foreign Exchange (FX).
+We help financial markets function in an orderly manner.
+In 2020 we continued our work to further diversify our market making activities into Foreign Exchange (FX) and Fixed Income.
 The modularity of our Trading infrastructure allows for efficient leverage on our trading capabilities in all financial products and not only ETPs.